Charlie Gonzalez: Tenure

-Charlie González is a member of the New Democrat Coalition.
-He is generally seen as less confrontational than his father, who once punched someone for calling him a communist.
-Between them, the father and son represented the 20th for 52 consecutive years; the only family combination to serve longer in the House has been the Dingells of Michigan, who have represented various districts centered around Detroit and its suburbs for almost 90 consecutive years.
+Charlie González was a member of the New Democrat Coalition.
+He was generally seen as less confrontational than his father, who once punched someone for calling him a communist.
+Between them, the father and son represented the 20th for 52 consecutive years; the only family combination to serve longer in the House are the Dingells of Michigan, who have represented part of the Detroit metropolitan area for over 90 consecutive years.

 Rep. González was one of the first congressmen to actively support Barack Obama in the 2008 Democratic presidential primary.
 "Senator Obama brings all these new fresh faces,’’ Gonzalez told the San Antonio Express-News.
 "He has a wider audience.
 He has the greater potential to engage a greater number of people.’’

 González announced on November 25, 2011, that he would not seek reelection in the 2012 congressional elections.
 He said he wanted a job that would allow him "to be productive and have the resources to make a better life" for himself and his family.